bf777/MesoNet/README.md

 - Automatically identify cortical landmarks
 - Register a brain atlas to your mesoscale calcium activity data (or vice versa)
 - Segment brain data based on a brain atlas
-- Use one of our machine learning  models (or train your own) to identify and classify brain regions without using any landmarks!
+- Use one of our machine learning  models (or train your own) to segment brain regions without using any landmarks!

 We developed atlas-to-brain and brain-to-atlas approaches to make the software flexible, easy to use and robust.

 We offer an easy to use GUI, as well as a powerful command line interface (CLI) allowing you to integrate the toolbox with your own neural imaging workflow.

+We also extend our pipeline to make use of functional sensory maps and spontaneous cortical activity motifs.

+We provided six end-to-end automated pipelines to allow users to quickly output results from input images.

 MesoNet is built primarily on the U-net machine learning model [(Ronneberger, Fischer, and Brox, 2015)](http://dx.doi.org/10.1007/978-3-319-24574-4_28),